Custom Built Car Registration in Arkansas

 This page covers the process of registering and titling your custom-built vehicle, street rod, or antique car.
 Continue reading to learn exactly how to get your custom vehicle legally operating on the roads of Arkansas.

-To register your custom car in Arkansas, like any car, you'll need to prove ownership to your local Office of Motor Vehicles (OMV) office.
+To register your custom car in Arkansas, like any car, you'll need to prove ownership to your local Office of Motor Vehicle (OMV) office.
 To proceed, you'll need to keep the following in mind:

 - Be prepared to show a bill of sale to prove ownership; the vehicle identification numbers (VIN) must match your paperwork.